🦞 A/B Testing Your AI Agent Can Actually Use

 <h1 data-aa-experiment="hero_test"

-data-aa-variant-b="Ship Faster With AI">
+data-aa-variant-b="Ship faster with AI">

 </h1>